 ALSO READiPhone production: India offers a homemade road map to Apple Tesla plans electric car factory in India Apple market cap could reach $900 bn as it launches $1,000 iPhone this year Huawei leaves Apple behind to become top smartphone brand in China Govt wants Apple to consider new policy for local manufacturing

+Apple has sought certain concessions for setting up manufacturing unit in India and the government is considering them, DIPP Secretary Ramesh Abhishek said on Thursday.
+There are already 90 phone companies manufacturing handsets in the country, he said.
 When asked about Apple's proposals, Abhishek told reporters: "They are asking for certain exemptions.
 The government is considering it.
 But there are 90 manufacturers who are already manufacturing here.